 - Collect all letters the IRS has sent you.

 - Obtain a copy of your tax return.

 - Call the IRS at 1-800-829-1040 or go to IRS.gov & request your "Account Transcripts" & your "Wage & Income Transcripts" for the period(s) at issue.
 (More)

-- Contact Mr. Hopkins in Colorado Springs, Pueblo or Denver to set a consultation in-person, by Skype or Facetime.
+- Contact Mr. Hopkins in Colorado Springs or Pueblo to set a consultation in-person, by Skype or Facetime.

 - Bring all documents with you to the attorney meeting.
 See you there!

-Your attorney consultation will be more productive if you will call the IRS at 1-800-829-1040 & get your Account Transcripts & your Wage and Income Transcripts.
+Your attorney consultation will be more productive if you bring your Account Transcripts & your Wage and Income Transcripts.
 See below*